-- And a Super Mutant Army, swearing allegiance to their mysterious Father.
+- And a super mutant army, swearing allegiance to their mysterious Father.

-You can help tip the scales of this conflict to either side, in typical series fashion.
+You can help tip the scales of this conflict to either side, in a typical series fashion.
 Or you can kill them all, and let God sort them out.